 How to apply

-If you have any questions regarding the course, please contact us on firstname.lastname@example.org
+If you have any questions regarding the course or application process, please contact us on firstname.lastname@example.org

 Advice to applicants